 Tactile graphics can also enhance the understanding of graphical information.
 Word prediction and completion software can be used to prompt those with learning disabilities and reduce typing and spelling errors.

-Although computer adaptations are not generally needed by those with psychological disorders, the primary Adaptive Computer Technology Lab is available for your use.
+Although computer adaptations are not generally needed by those with psychological disorders, the primary Accessible Technology Lab is available for your use.
 Many individuals find the smaller size of this lab and direct one-on-one support to be beneficial.

-The Adaptive Computer Technology Lab has the following resources available.
+The Accessible Technology Lab has the following resources available.
 This table lists the available hardware or software and the disability for which it is intended.

 |Large character keyboard with optional key guard that is used by individuals with mobility impairments. ||Mobility Impairment

 |Braille embosser capable of creating double sided Braille output from computer documents. ||Visual Impairment

 |Trackball - mouse-like input device that utilizes a free-rolling ball for maximum control. ||Mobility Impairment